-RATINGS: Moody's: Aa2 Standard & Poor's: AAA See "Ratings"
+RATINGS: Moody's: Aa1 S&P: AAA

+See "Ratings'

-In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel, based upon an analysis of existing laws, regulations, rulings and court decisions and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the 2015 Parity Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
-In the further opinion of Bond Counsel, interest on the 2015 Parity Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the 2015 Parity Bonds.
-See "Tax MATTERS."
+On September 10, 2015, Orrick, Herrington & Sutcliffe LLP, Bond Counsel to Sound Transit, delivered its opinion that, based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the 2015S-2 Parity Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
+Bond Counsel was of the further opinion that interest on the 2015S-2 Parity Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observed that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Bond Counsel expressed no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the 2015S-2 Parity Bonds.
+On December 22, 2017, H.R.
+1, commonly referred to as the Tax Cuts and Jobs Act (the "2017 Tax Act"), was enacted into law.
+Section 12001 of the 2017 Tax Act amends the Code by repealing the corporate alternative minimum tax for taxable years beginning after December 31, 2017.
+Accordingly, corporate taxpayers will not be subject to the federal alternative minimum tax.
+A complete copy of the opinion of Bond Counsel concerning the 2015S-2 Parity Bonds rendered on September 10, 2015 (the "Original Bond Counsel Opinion"), is included in this Remarketing Memorandum in Appendix E. Such opinion spoke only as of the date of original issuance of the 2015S-2 Parity Bonds and will not be reissued.
+In connection with the Conversion of the 2015S-2 Parity Bonds, Bond Counsel will deliver an opinion to the effect that, among other things, the Conversion of the 2015S-2 Parity Bonds will not, in and of itself, cause the interest on the 2015S-2 Parity Bonds to be includable in the gross income of Owners for federal income tax purposes.
+Bond Counsel will not deliver any opinion on the current tax status of interest on the 2015S-2 Parity Bonds.
+See "Tax Matters."

+\$75,000,000

+Sales Tax and Motor Vehicle Excise Tax

-\$792,840,000 Sales Tax Improvement and Refunding Bonds, Series 2015S-1 (Green Bonds)
+Improvement Bonds, Series 2015S-2A

+(Green Bonds)

-\$75,000,000 Sales Tax Improvement Bonds, Series 2015S-2A (Green Bonds) \$75,000,000 Sales Tax Improvement Bonds, Series 2015S-2B (Green Bonds)
+\$75,000,000 Sales Tax and Motor Vehicle Excise Tax Improvement Bonds, Series 2015S-2B (Green Bonds)